OptimisticPessimist/pscweb3/docs/role_manual_en.md

 1. Click **"Create New Project"** on the Dashboard.
 2. Enter the project name (production title, etc.).
 3. Enter a description (optional) and click **"Create"**.

+### 📥 Importing Scripts
+Create a new project based on a public script.

+1. Open the **"Public Scripts"** page.
+2. Click the **"Import"** button on the script you want to use.
+3. Enter a new project name to create.
+   - Imported scripts are saved as **"Private"** (copy) in your project.
+   - You can benefit from the limit exclusion by setting it to Public again.

 ### 📩 Inviting Members
 Invite members to the project.